medialize/ally.js/docs/api/supports.md

 | tabsequence-area-at-img-position | boolean | true if `<area>` are tabbed at the DOM position of `<img usemap="…">` |

+## Changes

+* As of `v#master` *all* tests are run at once and within an iframe to limit layout thrashing.

 ## Contributing

-Tests go in `src/supports` and either use the `./detect-focus.js` helper like most of the tests, or the `./supports-cache.js` API directly, like `./css-shadow-piercing-deep-combinator.js` shows.
+Tests go in `src/supports` and results are used through the `src/supports/supports.js` module.